-We also run the Devonshire Centre for neuro-rehabilitation, The Meadows palliative care centre in Stockport, and Swanbourne Gardens which provides overnight breaks for children and young people with severe learning disabilities.
+We also run the Devonshire Centre for neuro-rehabilitation, and the Swanbourne Gardens respite centre which provides breaks for children and young people with severe learning disabilities.

 We are proud of our Community health services that run across 24 health centres and community clinics in Stockport.